magpylib/magpylib/docs/examples/examples_01_complex_forms.md

 Note that, it is faster to compute the `Cylinder` field two times than computing the complex `CylinderSegment` field one time.
 This is why Magpylib automatically falls back to the `Cylinder` solution whenever `CylinderSegment` is called with 360 deg section angles.
 Unfortunately, cut-out operations cannot be displayed graphically at the moment, but {ref}`examples-own-3d-models` offer a solution here.

-Finally, it is explained in {ref}`examples-facet`, how complex shapes are achieved based on triangular meshes.
+Finally, it is explained in {ref}`examples-triangle`, how complex shapes are achieved based on triangular meshes.